-4. The Faculty Role: Governance and Service
+2. The Faculty Role: Governance and Service

-Building the academic and collegiate community is a vital part of the faculty role at Trinity.
-Faculty members contribute to the life of the community through active participation in governance and through other forms of service to the university community.
+Building the academic and collegiate community is a vital part of the faculty role at Trinity College.
+Category A faculty members contribute to the life of the community through active participation in governance and through other forms of service to the College community.
 Within these general concepts, faculty members enjoy a range of options for the kind of work they will engage in on behalf of the community.
 Some of these options include:

-- a. service on a faculty or college committee, including from time to time accepting election or appointment as a committee chair; - b. service as a program chair or program director; - c. acceptance of a special appointment to a project of significance for Trinity, e.g., accreditation work, a curriculum development project, implementation of a new program, representation of the university externally, etc. - d. active service as an advisor to student classes and organizations, or active involvement in co-curricular programs of significance to the university community, e.g., development of programs on the Honor System, diversity, student governance, and related community-wide programs.
+- a. service on a faculty or college committee, including from time to time accepting election or appointment as a committee chair;

+- b. service as a program chair;

+- c. service as a division chair;

+d. acceptance of a special appointment to a project of significance for Trinity College, e.g., accreditation work, a curriculum development project, implementation of a new program, representation of the College externally, etc.

+e. active service as an advisor to student classes and organizations, or active involvement in co-curricular programs of significance to the College community, e.g., development of programs on the Honor System, diversity, student governance, and related community-wide programs.